 Market – The construction/infrastructure market is global, and investment opportunities may be dependent on international supply and demand.

-We have deep knowledge and roots in the infrastructure development industry and the contech startup ecosystem.
+We have roots in the infrastructure development industry and are connected to the infratech startup ecosystem.

 Much of our deal flow comes from our vast network of partners: venture funds, accelerators, incubators, advisors, angel investors and founders networks.